 2. Fight for position.

 The combatants act in their usual combat order, and may choose to roll either Strength or Agility + Close combat for their attacks.
 Any successes on the attack rolls may be allocated to different tasks, as the combatant sees fit:

 - To deal damage to their opponent.
-This bypasses worn armour, but not innate Armour Value (AV).
+This bypasses worn armour, but not innate AV.

-- To contribute to the attacker’s submission total
+- To add to your opponent’s submission total

-- If the opponent’s submission total is reduced 0, an additonal success may be used to break the clinch, and disengage from the grapple.
+- If your submission total is 0, a success may be used to break the clinch, and disengage from the grapple.

 If either combatant’s submission total reaches 10, their opponent is considered to be pinned, and may only act to break the pin.
 This requires beating their opponent’s Defence on a grappling roll, after which combat returns to Fighting For Position.

 Grappling and Wrestling Talents may take advantage of the submission total in order to deal additional damage, but break the clinch when doing so, requiring it to be re-established in a subsequent action.

 While writing Crux, Matt and I have very much been detailing as much of the world as we can, and the scope is a little too much for a simple core book, our corpus being more of a systems reference document.
 Consequently we’re going to be moving some of the more ‘splatbook’ elements out to an expansion, along with some of the more esoteric factions.
 So, we’re working on not one book, but two!